-While there is various software you can use when streaming, we recommend Streamlabs OBS for the ease of use, low CPU usage, and abundance of free features.
+While there is various software you can use when streaming, we recommend Streamlabs Desktop for the ease of use, low CPU usage, and abundance of free features.

 Melon is a great alternative if you know your live stream will be focused on you and a guest.
 Melon is a browser-based streaming studio.
 There is nothing to download, no complicated setup.
 You log in, click go live, and you’re done.
 It’s a fantastic option to jump right into streaming.
 You’ll lose out on features like the ability to add different scenes and transitions, but if your content is more focused on you talking into the screen, you may not need this anyway.

-After you have downloaded Streamlabs OBS, the onboarding process will provide you with the essential components you’ll need to start streaming right away.
+After you have downloaded Streamlabs Desktop, the onboarding process will provide you with the essential components you’ll need to start streaming right away.
 Here is what you can expect: